 Anyone can start their own startup company, but only select number do make it and succeed.
 All one needs to be a startup founder is the right mindset and an innovative product that people will love using.

-What Makes a Startup not A Startup?
+What Makes a Startup not A Startup

 Startups have to reach a 5-year goal before graduating from their startup status or they can reach a certain revenue amount for them to do so – there are other factors that can affect that status as well.

-Russell D’Souza, co-founder of SeatGeek says:
+Russell D’Souza, Co-Founder of SeatGeek says:

-It (startup companies) stops being a startup when people don’t feel as though what they are doing has impact.
+“It (startup companies) stops being a startup when people don’t feel as though what they are doing has impact.”

 Startups are becoming the present in the face of business nowadays.
 Companies that support these startups, the incubators, have brought many startups into full fledged companies and are continuing to do so.
-Consumers have benefited from these startup companies the most as they have made their lives generally easier when they featured their innovative services to them.
+Consumers have benefited from these startups the most as they have made their lives generally easier when they featured their innovative services to them.